 4. CUSTOMER DATA

-- 4.1 The Customer shall own all right, title and interest in and to all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data and hereby grants to Supplier, and its affiliates and sub-contractors, permission to use, including without limitation to copy, edit, display or transmit, the Customer Data in connection with the provision of the Services only.
+- 4.1 The Customer shall own all right, title and interest in and to all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data and hereby grants to Supplier, and its affiliates and sub-contractors, permission to use, including without limitation to copy, edit, display or transmit, the Customer Data in connection with the provision of the Services only (and including in order to test new products and functionality and fix any defects or bugs in the Services).

 - 4.2 The Supplier shall follow its archiving procedures for Customer Data consistent with good industry practice.
 In the event of any loss or damage to Customer Data, the Customer’s sole and exclusive remedy shall be for the Supplier to use reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest back-up of such Customer Data maintained by the Supplier.
 The Supplier shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party (except those third parties sub-contracted by the Supplier to perform services related to Customer Data maintenance and back-up).